yezyilomo/django-restql/docs/mutating_data.md

 }
 ```

-Using `accept_pk` doesn't limit you from sending data(instead of pk to nested resource), setting `accept_pk=True` means you can send both data and pks.
+Using `accept_pk=True` doesn't limit you from sending full data to nested field, setting `accept_pk=True` means you can send both full data and pks.
 For instance from the above example you could still do

 ```POST /api/property/```